alaaalloush/Machine_Learning_Engineer/README.md

 It also contains tutorials explaining how to build and deploy an xgboost model to predict the median value of a home in the area of Boston Mass.

+* Tuning Hyperparameter with Amazon's SageMaker
+This module contains a project to automatically tune XGBoost hyperparameter using Amazon's SageMaker to predict the sentiment of a movie.
+It also contains tutorials explaining how to tune hyperparameter of xgboost model to predict Boston housing prices using SageMaker.